 - Occupational therapy works holistically with a person to address their physical, mental, and emotional conditions and help them engage better in their daily lives.

 - Physical therapy mainly focuses on physical movement and healing.

 For example, a person who is recovering from a knee surgery would visit a physical therapist for help walking, bending, and putting weight on their knee.
 A person recovering from a stroke would visit an occupational therapist to learn how to do daily tasks in adaptive ways, such as brushing their teeth and changing clothes.

 Hospitals and offices of rehabilitation practitioners were tied as the largest employers of occupational therapists in 2019.
 However, OTs also found work in schools, home healthcare services, private practice, and nursing care facilities.
-And many others pursued unconventional practice areas and creative careers.
+And many others pursued unconventional practice areas and creative occupational therapy career paths.